 A pragmatic communist turned democratic father of modern Lithuania, who gently steered his nation from Soviet rule into the European community.

-Algirdas Brazauskas's political journey mirrors that of his nation: a transformation from within the Soviet system to the architect of its independence.
-He rose through the ranks of the Lithuanian Communist Party, but as the USSR began to crumble, Brazauskas made a decisive pivot.
-In 1989, he boldly led the party to break away from Moscow, a move that critically weakened central Soviet authority.
-This act of calculated rebellion established him as a credible, steadying force.
-Elected as the first post-Soviet president in 1993, he was less a fiery nationalist and more a reassuring manager of a fragile new state.
-His presidency focused on economic stabilization, building ties with the West, and navigating the delicate process of withdrawing Russian troops.
-Later, as prime minister, he oversaw Lithuania's entry into NATO and the European Union, cementing the nation's irreversible turn toward Europe that he had helped to initiate.
+Algirdas Brazauskas transformed from a Soviet system insider into an architect of Lithuanian independence.
+Rising through the Lithuanian Communist Party, he made a decisive pivot as the USSR crumbled.
+In 1989, he led the party to break away from Moscow, a move that critically weakened central Soviet authority and established him as a credible, steadying force.
+Elected as the first post-Soviet president in 1993, he focused on economic stabilization, building ties with the West, and withdrawing Russian troops.
+Later, as prime minister, he oversaw Lithuania's entry into NATO and the European Union, securing the nation's turn toward Europe.
+He died in 2010.

 1928–1945